Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/_docs/Recipe-WebApi.md

 Create a ASP.NET Web API project, name it "`TetraPakHelloApiRecipe`".
 Please pick a suitable project template.

-> If your IDE project templates present you with the option to add "Authentication" in some way, please select "No authentication" (might be called something different but you get the point).
-We will add auth manually later in this recipe as it's pretty simple anyway.
+> If your IDE project templates present you with the option to add "Auth" or "Authentication" in some way, please opt out.
+We will add authentication manually later in this recipe as it's pretty simple anyway.
+> Also, the project template wizard (if your IDE supports one) might offer a "type" of web appliction, such as MVC Razor or API and so on.
+If possible select the API option.

-For the sake of this recipe we will assume the default controller is called `HelloController`.
-If the project scaffolded some default controller for you: just rename it and remove all the code (or delete it and create the one we need in its place).
+The recipe assumes the default controller is called `HelloController`.
+If the project scaffolded some default controller for you; just rename it and remove all the code, or delete the class file and create an empty `HelloController` instead class under the "Controllers" folder (create the folder if it wasn't created for you).

 This is what the folder/file structure should look like as a minimum (your IDE's project template might have added more files and folders - that's ok).
 If these files and folders wasn't created by your IDE then please create them: